A scalable estimator of higher-order information in complex dynamical systems: Conclusion

-\paragraph{Final remarks.} We demonstrated that \Minfo is a powerful estimator of high-order information, which stands on solid mathematical and operational grounds~\cite{bertschinger2014quantifying,griffith2014quantifying,tian2025broadcast}, and whose efficient computational scalability enables broad applicability across diverse real-world domains, in neuroscience and beyond.
+Taken together, our results demonstrate that \Minfo is a powerful estimator of higher-order information, grounded in solid mathematical and operational foundations, and whose efficient computational scalability enables broad applicability across diverse real-world domains, including neuroscience and beyond.
 By bridging principled information-theoretic foundations with practical feasibility, \Minfo opens the door to a new generation of tools for quantifying collective interactions in high-dimensional complex systems.